-A lot of “accidents only” insurances are not too expensive and can be as low as $20-30 under the right conditions.
-If you are taking your dog outside often enough, if you let him run without a leash, etc., $20-30 per month can give you a nice safety net.
+A lot of “accidents only” insurance plans are not too expensive and can be as low as $20-$30/mo under the right conditions.
+If you are taking your dog outside often enough, if you let them run without a leash, $20-30 per month can be your safety net.

 Disadvantages of Pet Insurance

-The price is obviously he biggest disadvantage to dog health insurance.
+The price is obviously the biggest disadvantage to dog health insurance.
 Most pet insurances are not cheap, especially if you’re going for a premium coverage with a lifelong insurance.
-Considering that you may never get to use it, at the end of the day you can just give a ton of money to an insurance company and get nothing in return, other than some peace of mind.
+Considering that you may never get to use it, at the end of the day you'll end up giving money away to an insurance company and get nothing in return, other than some peace of mind.

 You also need to consider the reimbursement model of the insurance company.
-A lot of times you’ll be required to pay the vet yourself, and the insurance company will just reimburse you afterward.
+Many times you’ll be required to pay the vet yourself, and the insurance company will simply reimburse you afterward.
 That may sound all fine and good at first, but what happens if you don’t have enough money to pay the vet?

 The insuring company won’t pay your bill directly.
 They’ll just wait for you to pay it first, so you’ll still have to get a loan.
-Plus, if you do have the money to pay the bill, quite often you’ll have to wonder, why do you need the dog insurance, anyway?
+Plus, if you do have the money to pay the bill, quite often you’ll have to wonder, why do you need dog health insurance in the first place.

 As with all other insurances, pet insurance companies will also try to wiggle their way out of any situation and look for any possible loophole in order to not pay you.
 Likewise, insurance companies can refuse to renew even a lifelong insurance if they decide that the dog now has a higher risk of health issues.
 While this is their right, it kind of defeats the whole “lifelong” idea of dog health insurance.

-With insurances we all wish there was some kind of a giant database that collected the info on all the pet insurances out there, as well as on all the un-insured pets, crunched the numbers, and gave a “Yes or No” answer to the question “Is pet insurance worth it?”
+We all wish there was some kind of a giant database that collected the info on all the pet insurances out there, as well as on all the uninsured pets, crunched the numbers, and gave a “Yes or No” answer to the question “Is dog health insurance worth it?”

-Unfortunately, such detailed statistics don’t exist, so we’re left to make up our own minds.
-But if we had to draw any conclusion to share with you, we’d say:
+Unfortunately, such detailed statistics do not exist, so we’re left to make up our own minds.
+But if we had to draw any conclusion to share with you, here it is:

 First, consult with your vet.
 Preferably, with more than one vet.
 Ask them about your dogs’ breed’s general health, is it a higher risk breed, is it lower-risk, etc. You can also ask the vet what they would say is the average a client pays them per year, so that you can have an idea on how much would you want to pay for insurance and how much you want it to cover.